Immigration policy of the first Trump administration: Background in business practices

-In August 2016, according to Time magazine, just-unsealed court documents from 1990 showed testimony and sworn depositions revealed the following scenario in 1979 and 1980.
-Trump had personally seen Polish workers at their jobs, instructed for them to be hired through a new company, then employed them to demolish a building to make way for the Trump Tower in Manhattan.
-Trump later toured the demolition site multiple times.
-The workers had 12-hour shifts, and some worked 24-hour shifts.
-They were paid around $4 to $5 an hour, less than half of the stipulated union wage at the time.
-The workers testified that most of them did not use safety equipment like hard hats.
-After a dispute over workers not being paid occurred, Trump personally met some of the workers and agreed to pay them directly, according to testimony.
-Trump's payments were inconsistent, leading to further disputes with the workers.
-Daniel Sullivan, a labor consultant, testified that Trump in June 1980 asked Sullivan for advice regarding that "he had some illegal Polish employees on the job".
-Although not in his testimony, Sullivan later said that the Polish workers were receiving "starvation wages".
-The lawyer for the Polish workers, John Szabo, testified that in August 1980, he received a call from Trump's lawyer Irwin Durben, who said that Trump was threatening to have the Polish workers deported.
-In 1998, after a 15-year legal battle over whether Trump had neglected to pay his due amount to a union fund for the Polish workers, Trump settled the case when a jury trial was about to start on whether he was the legal employer of the Polish workers.
-From 1980 to 2016, Trump repeatedly denied that he knew that the Polish workers were illegal immigrants.
+In August 2016, according to Time magazine, just-unsealed court documents from 1990 showed testimony and sworn depositions revealing that in 1979 and 1980, Trump had personally met with illegal Polish immigrant workers at their jobs, having beforehand instructed for them to be hired through a new company in order to employ them to demolish a building to make way for the Trump Tower in Manhattan.
+Trump had later toured the demolition site multiple times.
+The workers did 12-hour shifts, some worked 24-hour shifts, and all were paid between $4.00 and $5.00 per hour—less than half the stipulated union wage at the time.
+The workers testified to the fact that most of them had not used safety equipment like hard hats.
+When a dispute over workers not being paid had occurred, Trump had personally met some of the workers and had agreed to pay them directly, according to testimony.
+Trump's payments had been inconsistent and had led to further disputes with the workers.
+Daniel Sullivan, a labor consultant, testified that Trump in June 1980 asked Sullivan for advice pertaining to the fact that "he had some illegal Polish employees on the job".
+Although not part of his official testimony, Sullivan later said that the Polish workers had been receiving "starvation wages".
+John Szabo, the lawyer for the Polish workers, testified that in August 1980 he had received a call from Trump's lawyer Irwin Durben, who had told him that Trump had been threatening to have the Polish workers deported.
+In 1998, after a 15-year legal battle over whether Trump had neglected to pay his due amount into a union fund for the Polish workers, Trump settled the case only when a jury trial pertaining to whether he was the legal employer of the Polish workers had become imminent.
+Between 1980 and 2016, Trump repeatedly denied that he had known that the Polish workers had been illegal immigrants.

 In November 2017, more court documents regarding the above situation of the Polish workers were unsealed.
 They showed that a crew of 200 Polish workers had worked on the demolition, and that Trump had ultimately paid a settlement of $1.375 million, including $0.5 million to the union fund, after appealing a judge's ruling that he was indeed the legal employer of the Polish workers.